YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 JOURNAL
 --------------------------------

-MUPIP JOURNAL command analyzes, extracts from, reports on, and recovers journal files.
+MUPIP JOURNAL command analyzes, extracts from, reports on and recovers journal files.
 The format for the MUPIP JOURNAL command is:

 .. parsed-literal::
    MUPIP J[OURNAL] -qualifier[...] file-selection-argument